 We understand how challenging it can be to teach your dog a new trick.
 To help, here’s a list of some easy tricks and how you can support your dog so that they pick them up quickly.

-One of the most basic tricks you can teach your dog is lift their paw into your hand.
+One of the most basic tricks you can teach your dog is to lift their paw into your hand.
 All you have to do is raise their leg and say ‘paw’ or ‘shake hands.’

 Whatever command you give, make sure it’s consistent.
 Once you have your dog’s paw in your hand, you can reward them with a treat and praise.